IMERSS/imerss-bioinfo/README.md

-observation file such as [data/dataPaper-I/reintegrated-obs.csv](data/dataPaper-I/reintegrated-obs.csv) and a normalised curated summary file such as [/data/dataPaper-I-in/reintegrated.csv](/data/dataPaper-I-in/reintegrated.csv) and emits a directory of XLSX spreadsheets in the form accepted by the [ARPHA writing tool](https://arpha.pensoft.net/) used for submission of biodiversity data papers.
+observation file such as [data/dataPaper-I/reintegrated-obs.csv](data/dataPaper-I/reintegrated-obs.csv) and a normalised curated summary file such as [/data/dataPaper-I-in/reintegrated.csv](/data/dataPaper-I-in/reintegrated.csv) and emits a directory of XLSX spreadsheets in the form accepted by the [ARPHA writing tool](https://arpha.pensoft.net/) used for submission of biodiversity data papers as well as a Darwin Core CSV file [Materials.csv](data/dataPaper-I-In/arphified/Materials.csv) suitable for submission to GBIF.

     inattify.js